-We started our swimming sessions as of the 6th March 2017 and these have now come to an end after 10 enjoyable sessions.
+We will begin our swimming sessions as of the 13th September 2017 and these will run for 10 weeks.

 Early morning work begins at 08:30 each day and is mainly spent working on SPaG or calculation work.
 Some children might be given specific work if there is a particular requirement or to go over a previous days work.
 I therefore feel it is beneficial if you are able to get the children here by this time.